-With the aim of reducing its environmental burden, Nomura Real Estate Development Co., Ltd., which serves as NMF's sponsor, is striving to acquire environmental certification for its properties.
+With the aim of reducing its environmental burden, Nomura Real Estate Development Co., Ltd., which serves as NMFs sponsor, is striving to acquire environmental certification for its properties.
 Currently, properties developed for leasing under four profitable brands (PMO, GEMS, Landport and PROUD FLAT) in the four key development sectors are being certified one by one under the DBJ Green Building, the Building-Housing Energy-efficiency Labeling System, CASBEE for Real Estate and other certification programs and NMF is actively acquiring these properties.
 NMF also acts in collaboration with its sponsor to re-develop its aged assets.
 Specifically, NMF sells these assets to the sponsor, which, in turn, takes advantage of its abundant development capabilities to renovate them, thereby reducing the environmental burden attributable to its portfolio.

-old age less environmental performance
+Disposition and re-development of properties with old age less environmental performance